near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 The one caveat about using Classes for your Smart Contracts is that you need to initialize them once they are deployed.
 NEAR CLI will remind you if you don't.

-Go ahead and run the following initialize the contract:
+Go ahead and run the following to initialize the contract:

 <pre class="language-bash">
   $ <span class="token function">near</span> call $CONTRACT_ACCOUNT init '{\"owner\":\"'$OWNER_ACCOUNT'\"}' --accountId $CONTRACT_ACCOUNT